MASEREEL

-Our Development Residencies offer contemporary artists a unique opportunity to deepen and broaden their artistic practice during an intensive six-week work residency.
-These residencies are open to both promising and established artists and are the focus of our residency programme.
+Our Development Residencies are the main focus of our residency programme: contemporary artists get a unique opportunity to deepen and broaden their artistic practice during an intensive six-week residency.
+These residencies are open to both promising and established artists.

 We host around thirty-six artists annually, spread over four periods with nine residents each.
 The international and experimental profile of our residents ensures an inspiring diversity of artistic practices and encourages valuable exchanges between artists.

-The residency begins with a series of introductory demonstrations in our printmaking studios.
+Each residency begins with a series of introductory demonstrations in our printmaking studio.
 Throughout the working period, our studio coordinators are on hand on weekdays to provide technical guidance and support.
 At the same time, we encourage residents to work independently and carry out their projects autonomously.

-During the Development Residencies, we regularly organize discussions with our artistic team, fellow residents and visiting tutors.
+During each Development Residency, we regularly organize discussions with our artistic team, fellow residents and visiting tutors.
 These sessions offer residents the chance to get feedback, exchange ideas and further develop their work.
-At the same time, there is plenty of room for reflection, concentration and experimentation in the studios.
+At the same time, there is plenty of room for reflection, concentration and experimentation in the studio.
 Our location in a quiet, wooded area also provides an inspiring context that is often considered an added bonus.

-The focus of a Development Residency is, as the name suggests, on development and creation in our professionally equipped printmaking studios.
+The focus of a Development Residency is, as the name suggests, on development and creation in our professionally equipped printmaking studio.
 Residents have access to a wide range of techniques, including gravure, relief printing, screen-printing, lithography, typography and digital methods such as riso, lasercut and UV printing.
-Prior knowledge of graphic techniques is not required; our team is ready to provide technical support where needed.
+Prior knowledge of printmaking techniques is not required; our team is ready to provide technical support where needed.

 Week 1: Introduction